Tiles à la Google Maps

 Degrees Geodetic coordinates WGS84 (EPSG:4326)

-HINT: WGS84 geodetic datum specify lon/lat (lambda/phi) coordinates on defined ellipsoid shape with defined origin ([0,0] on a prime meridian).
+HINT: WGS84 geodetic datum specifies lon/lat (lambda/phi) coordinates on defined ellipsoid shape with defined origin ([0,0] on a prime meridian).

 Meters Projected coordinates Spherical Mercator (EPSG:3857)

-HINT: Simpler spherical calculation are used instead of ellipsoidal.
-Mercator map projection deforms size (Greenland vs Africa) and never shows poles.
+HINT: Simpler spherical calculations are used instead of ellipsoidal.
+Mercator map projection deforms size (Greenland vs. Africa) and never shows poles.